 Gatorade doesn't contain other electrolytes like magnesium, calcium, or chloride.
-In contrast, DripDrop ORS supplies vitamins and minerals like zinc, potassium, and magnesium.
+In contrast, DripDrop supplies vitamins and minerals like zinc, potassium, and magnesium.

 Finally, it boils down to osmolarity.
 Osmolarity is the amount of pressure it takes for a substance to enter a cell membrane.
 To enable rapid absorption and retention of liquids and electrolytes, an oral rehydration solution needs a relatively high concentration of sodium electrolytes and a precise, relatively small amount of glucose (something sports drinks like Gatorade don’t have).

 The more particles suspended in a solution (i.e., the higher the osmolarity), the slower the absorption.

 DripDrop also gets top marks in terms of osmolarity.
 It has an extremely low osmolarity, at just 220 mosm/L. It's even lower than the WHO ORS formula (245 msom/L) and a lot lower than traditional sports drinks (300+ mosm/L).